CapAI/ship-sim-gym/README.md

 Python 3.6 is required.
 Make sure you are **not** using Python 3.7.
 It's not supported by ray / rllib and a few others at moment of writing.

+First make sure you meet the requirements for each below, then try and do a

+`pip install -r requirements.txt`

 ### Pygame / Pymunk

-The game is built with pygame and pymunk. pygame is a library that allows for creating windows and drawing primivites.
+The game is built with pygame and pymunk. pygame is a library that allows for creating windows and drawing primitives.
 Pymunk is needed for the physics.
 Both should be pip installable.
+If not visit their respective websites for more info.

 ### Stable Baselines